Mont Sainte-Odile

 Mont Sainte-Odile ('Odilienberg' or Ottilienberg; called Allitona in the 8th century) is a 764-metre-high peak in the Vosges Mountains in Alsace in France, immediately west of Barr.
 The mountain is named after Saint Odile.
 It has a monastery/convent at its top called the Hohenburg Abbey, and is notable also for its stone fortifications called "the Pagan Wall."
 In 1992, Air Inter Flight 148 crashed near this area.

 History

 The mountain and its surroundings contain evidence of Celtic settlements.
 The mountain enters recorded history during the Roman times; a fortress was supposedly destroyed by the Vandals in 407.
-In the second half of the 9th century, when Vikings attacked the Low Countries, which had been recently converted to Christianity and were governed from Utrecht, the Utrecht bishops went into exile and stayed for a while in Mont Sainte-Odile.
+In the second half of the 9th century, when Vikings attacked the Low Countries, which had been recently converted to Christianity and were governed from Utrecht, the Utrecht bishops went into exile and stayed for a while in a convent in Sint-Odiliënberg in Limburg, named after Mont Sainte-Odile.

 At least since the 19th century, its beauty has been celebrated and the mountain, with convent and pagan wall, is often included in tourist guides, incl.
 Baedeker's.